“If you close the door the night could last forever”

 As if I’d know the difference- living like a ghoul for so long, you lose sight of these things.
 Meals with more than one ingredient.
 Showers without mold in the grout.
 Toilet seats attached to their namesake.
 The little things, which Blair has perfected.

 Our waitress is a pretty, salt of the Earth ginger.
 The type of girl who doesn’t exist in any location where she’d actually be able to be your girlfriend.
-The mask she’s wearing only engenders the fantasy that she’s a doppelganger for every ginger you’ve ever wanted to screw- the fuckin’ D-girl that Chrissy gets a taste of in Season 2 of The Sopranos (2000), a scene which you carefully utilized what was then emerging technology– the clarity and frame-by-frame precision of digital video- to jack off to the glimpse of her breasts when gifted the season box set twenty years prior.
+The mask she’s wearing engenders the fantasy that she’s a doppelganger for every ginger you’ve ever wanted- the fuckin’ D-girl that Chrissy gets a taste of in Season 2 of The Sopranos (2000), a scene which you carefully utilized what was then emerging technology– the clarity and frame-by-frame precision of digital video- to jack off to the glimpse of her breasts when gifted the season box set twenty years prior.

 She takes you into the meat freezer and apologizes that organ meat is temporarily unavailable- an experimental recipe she’s working on.
 This is how she spends her weekends, she says, embarrassed.
 I feel no obvious chemistry between us, but I wonder.
 What would be the right words to say?
 The right order?
 Nintendo passwords and missile launch codes.
 How would you open?